 *This presentation is meant to provide advice and orientation for those who interpret child abuse interviews and for those who use interpreter services in child abuse interviews.
 It is not meant to and should not be used in court to evaluate the quality of the interpretation of a child abuse interview.

-BRYCS conducted a joint webinar with the Migration Policy Institute's National Center on Immigrant Integration Policy (NCIIP) exploring federal requirements for providing interpretation and translation in schools.
-The Webinar also looked at how select school districts in Minnesota and Colorado have managed these requirements.
+A joint webinar with the Migration Policy Institute's National Center on Immigrant Integration Policy (NCIIP) explores federal requirements for providing interpretation and translation in schools.
+The webinar also looks at how select school districts in Minnesota and Colorado have managed these requirements.

 BRYCS co-sponsored this webinar with with the Mid-Atlantic Equity Consortium.
 The presentation addresses the diversity, strengths and needs of the growing number of immigrant students with a focus on creating a welcoming and positive school climate and strategies for teaching content to English Language Learners.
 A school system that recently transformed as a result of an influx of Karen refugees describes their experiences and "lessons learned" and resources for further information and technical assistance are provided.